 This Melissa and Doug puzzle set is excellent for on-the-go travel!
 Ages 3+

-Our top 8 big kid puzzles were tough to narrow down.
-But with so many fantastic options, we created this list below.
+Our top 8 big kid puzzles were challenging to narrow down.
+However, with so many fantastic options, we’ve created the list below.
 I hope you enjoy them as much as we do!

 America Jigsaw Puzzle (200 pcs)